dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 ### Notes

 This fragment simply contains the name of the palette.bmp file that is present in a lot of .S3D files.
-I have never seen one in an actual EverQuest .WLD file, it seems to be read by some of the clients, and can be added manually.
+I have never seen one in an actual EverQuest .WLD file, but it seems to be read by some of the clients, and can be added manually.
 Doesn't seem to have any effect in-game.

 ### Fields

 #### NameLength: WORD

-Contains the length of the filename in bytes.
+Contains the length of the filename in bytes, +1 (padded with a null character).

 #### FileName: BYTEs